Quick Answer

 Of denied claims are actually appealed (Kaiser Family Foundation)

-External independent review overturn rate
+External independent review overturn rate for internal appeal denials (HHS OIG, state DOI annual reports)

 How AppealArmor Fights Your Denial